 Mechoulam and Gaoni were also able to synthesize THC, paving the way for other important

 discoveries, including the endocannabinoid system.
 These findings are widely attributed as a

-major milestone for cannabis research, as it marked the first time the active compounds were
+major milestone for hemp research, marking the first time the active compounds were

 successfully identified.
 It also inspired the hunt for the other crucial compounds.